GreenDelta/openLCA2-manual/src/conceptual_guideline.md

 ## Creating a product system

-We will integrate the processes we just created into a life cycle model by creating a **product system**.
+We will integrate all the processes we just created into a life cycle model by creating a **product system** from the process with the respective reference flow (oat milk, consumed). openLCA will connect the supply chain for you.

 ![](./media/step12.png)
 _Life cycle model of an oat milk pack, with all its interconnected processes_